|

 To view the live open conversation and engage with the panel, visit the TECSC Facebook page: facebook.com/episcopalchurchsc.
 The online meeting with the community will be a vital step on the path to reconciliation.
 Information regarding the Live Open Conversation will be posted to the TECSC Facebook page.
 For more information, view A Historical Timeline of the Episcopal Church in South Carolina and the Frequently Asked Questions.
 Two priests from The Episcopal Church in South Carolina recently traveled to Virginia Theological Seminary to participate in a new initiative called "Thriving in Ministry," preparing them to bring training and support to the clergy who will serve congregations that are returning to The Episcopal Church.

 The Rev. William Coyne, Diocesan Missioner for Returning Congregations, and The Rev. Dr. Donald Fishburne, priest associate at Holy Cross Faith Memorial, Pawleys Island, completed the program at VTS in Alexandria, VA earlier this month.
 Their training will bring clergy who serve returning congregations access to the gift and expectation that they will be active participants in a "peer group learning environment."
 This process will support the vitality of the congregations they serve, according to Fr.
 Coyne.
 The Thriving Initiative, supported by the Lilly Endowment, Inc., will serve as a catalyst to form Peer Learning Groups by providing tools so that South Carolina participants can identify and pursue their learning goals in ministry.
 'Thriving' trained a cohort of Group Facilitators, including Fr.
 Coyne, and mentors including Fr.
 Fishburne, in new skills, so that along with the peer group learning experience, each participant may choose to have a mentor.
 “I’m excited by the depth and breadth of the scope of this robust initiative, and the strong resources now available to us,” Fr.
 Fishburne said.
 "This new program will initially strengthen clergy, and through them — and ultimately through expansions of the program — lay professionals and lay leaders in congregations will also benefit."
 Thriving in Ministry is a strong collaboration of church practitioners and seminary leaders.
 The Rev. Dr. David Gortner of the VTS faculty is the Principal Investigator for the program.
 Its director, the Rev. Dr. Carol Pinkham Oak, draws upon her experience in parish ministry.
 Imani Kane is the Program Administrator for the program with her knowledge of community organizing, mentoring teens, and not-for-profit scholarship programs.
 Learn more about Thriving in Ministry here.
 For information about returning congregations and The Episcopal Church in South Carolina, contact Fr.
-Coyne: [email protected] or (843) 614-0679. ![]() Convention Speaker Becca Stevens and members of her Thistle Farms ministry will lead two workshops on Friday, November 16 at Calvary Episcopal Church in Charleston as part of this year's Diocesan Convention.
+Coyne: [email protected] or (843) 614-0679.
+Click to download the Convention Workshop Flyer Convention Speaker Becca Stevens and members of her Thistle Farms ministry will lead two workshops on Friday, November 16 at Calvary Episcopal Church in Charleston as part of this year's Diocesan Convention.
 The morning session will be "Creative Justice: Letting love form our justice ministries that are responsive, practical, and inspired."
 The afternoon session is "Celebrating the Bazaar: How to develop models of ministry that work."
 Workshop leader Becca Stevens is the keynote speaker at our 228th Convention.
 Learn more about her and her ministry here.
 The workshops are open to everyone.
 You do not have to be a delegate or a registered visitor at Convention to participate.
 Workshop registration is $25 and includes lunch.
 Check-ins will begin at 9:00 am at Calvary.
 The workshops will begin at 10:00 am and 12:45 pm.
 They will conclude in time for participants to attend afternoon Convention meetings at nearby Church of the Holy Communion.
 Online registration is here.
 Convention delegates who previously signed up for the workshops as part of their registration package are already registered.
 When the 228th Diocesan Convention of the Episcopal Church in South Carolina gathers November 16-17 in Charleston, "We want to practice hospitality and reconciliation at the deepest level," says the Rev. William Coyne, Missioner for Returning Congregations.

 The Episcopal Church in South Carolina is inviting two representatives from each of the 29 returning congregations of the diocese to be guests at the annual gathering, which convenes at the Church of the Holy Communion in Charleston on Friday, November 16.
 The special invitation is being extended to members of the 29 congregations affected by a 2017 court decision who wish to return to The Episcopal Church and remain in their church buildings, Fr.
 Coyne says.
 To register, members of returning congregations should contact Fr.
 Coyne at [email protected] or (843) 614-0679.
 If more than two members wish to attend the Convention and the pre-convention workshops, they will be able to register as visitors.
 Visitor registration is open to the public, and all are welcome.
 Although the implementation of the return of people and property has not yet been finalized by the state court, Fr.
 Coyne said, TECSC's desire to build bridges and reestablish healthy relationships is paramount.
 "We hope people will join us at Convention and be recognized and thanked as we joyfully face the future together," he says.
 Members of returning congregations also are welcome to attend the three Pre-Convention Deanery Meetings: October 6 in Port Royal, October 10 in Charleston, and October 14 in Myrtle Beach.
 Details are on the Convention Page.
 These meetings are the venue for learning about proposed programs and budget for 2019, nominees for diocesan offices, and proposed resolutions.
 No registration is required.
 The Episcopal Church and The Episcopal Church in South Carolina (TECSC) today filed briefs with Circuit Court Judge Edgar W. Dickson, seeking implementation of the South Carolina Supreme Supreme Court's ruling on church property matters, a full accounting, and dismissal of a related lawsuit filed by a breakaway group.